linbrian2/Pokemon-API/README.md

 ## Setup

+Download and install node.js from: `https://nodejs.org/en/`

 Clone this project folder and run `npm install` inside the directory.

-These files are included:
-- `index.js`: A skeleton of a working server that has Express.js required and initialized, middleware initialized, and the server listening on port `3000`.
-- `poke.json`: A `json` file containing all Generation 1 Pokemon data.
-- `poke-data-util.js`: Contains three utility functions for convenience.

-Install Node.js from their website.
-This enables the `node index.js` command to be usable after setup.
+I prefer doing this by opening the command prompt and navigating to the folder.

 From the command prompt:

-1. Run `npm install express --save`.
+1. Run `npm install express`.

-2. Run `npm install body-parser --save`.
+2. Run `npm install underscore`.

-3. Run `npm install underscore --save`.

 You are now ready to use the API!

 ## Requests

 Run `node index.js` from within the file's directory.
 This allows the server to listen on port `3000`.
 Go to your web browser and enter into the URL bar `http://localhost:3000/`.
 This is the home location, which allows you to navigate the website.
-You should append to the URL the following GET requests with fields like `/:pokemon_name` being replaced by `/Pikachu`.
-The non-GET requests should require an application like Postman to see though.
+You should append to the URL the following GET requests with fields like `/:pokemon_name` being replaced by `/Pikachu` to receive requests from the API.
+However, the non-GET requests require an application like Postman to access the API.

-It should be noted that invalid requests generally lead to an empty array being returned, or simply nothing happening.

 ----